Veterinarian listening to cat's heart.

 If your cat starts choking and you can see the object, like a string, hanging out of their mouth, try to grab it and gently pull it out.

 If you can’t gently pull the object out, don’t force it, but take your cat to the vet immediately.
-Never just reach into a distressed cat’s mouth, as you’ll likely get bitten.
+Never reach into a distressed cat’s mouth, as you’ll likely get bitten.

 When it comes to hairballs, remember that hairball choking often looks worse than it is.
-Your cat may hack and hack to get rid of a hairball, but they aren’t actually choking or in danger.
+Your cat may hack and hack to get rid of a hairball, but they aren’t choking or in danger.

 3. How To Keep Toxic Plants Away